Dr. Lea Kelley, DC, LAc, MTOM, DiplOM

 Laboratory Testing

 Dr. Kelley offers a variety of laboratory testing and interpretation.
 Blood Nutrition Analysis information can be found on the "services" page.
-Other laboratory testing can be found on this page.

 Test kits are either given to you in office to take home for sample collection or stop by to pick up a requisition form to take to the lab.